isappit/ifile/README.md

 ### Installation

-The easiest way to use IFile project is [Composer](https://getcomposer.org/).
+The easiest way to install IFile project is to use [Composer](https://getcomposer.org/).
 If you don't have it already installed, then please install as per the [documentation](https://getcomposer.org/doc/00-intro.md).

 ```bash